bennettgross13/Docx-Doi-to-APA/README.md

 The program uses the python-docx module.

 Currently the program only supports APA format, but this could be added by changing the cURL-request and a few of the functions.

-NOTE: Currently the program only works correctly when the formatting of the curly braces and the DOI are the same.
+**NOTE**: Currently the program only works correctly when the formatting of the curly braces and the DOI are the same.

+## Prerequisites

+- Python 3.10
+- Docx module ( `pip install python-docx` )

+## Note

-This is my first public Github project and the program is poorly written, so I would be grateful for any suggestions to improve it.
+This is my first public Github project and the program is poorly written, so I would be grateful for any suggestions to improve it :)